Tributes

 interesting and relevant.
 Nothing was too much for Mike and I quickly

 realised that I was dealing with a real gentleman.
-His contributions to
+His contributions to the

 uk.sci.weather group were also of the highest standard and will be greatly